psaylor/spoke/README.md

 # spoke
 Spoke is a framework for building interactive speech-enabled web applications.
-Spoke consists of two overarching components:
+It leverages modern web technologies such as the Web Audio APIs, WebSockets, and Node.js to provide a standardized and streamlined way to build website demos featuring one's own spoken language technologies on the backend.
+Spoke consists of two components that should be used in conjunction to build web applications:

 1. a Node.js server-side library with a set of modules that interface with a handful of custom speech technologies (such as speech recognition, forced alignment, and mispronunciation detection).
 2. a JavaScript client-side library and framework with a set of tools for building front-end speech recognition websites (such as recording audio to a server, visualizing audio information, speech recognition through browser APIs).